 In terms of adult literacy, KhaRiGude (let us learn) is a Literacy Campaign launched by the previous Education Minister, Naledi Pandor.
 It is intended to enable the 4.7 million illiterate adults who missing out on their schooling to learn to read and write by the end of 2012.
 The website reports, “It is through this campaign that the developmental state welcomes new learners to the portals of learning.”
 Visit KhaRiGude for more information.

 For 2008's annual youth month celebrations, Western Cape Education MEC, Cameron Dugmore, gave ten practical steps for young people trying to empower themselves.
+They were:

 - Stay at school or get your finish matric